c0d3sling3r/mapalyzer/README.md

     <PackageReference Include="EasyMapper.Net" Version="1.0.0-alpha" />
     ```

+### :warning: Attentions

-> :warning: **Attention**: You must clean the solution, restart the Visual Studio and rebuild the solution in order to get the library to work.
+- If using **Visual Studio**, you must clean the solution, restart the Visual Studio and rebuild the solution in order to get the library to work.
+- If using **VSCode**, you must execute `dotnet restore && dotnet build` and restart VSCode in order to get the library to work.

 ### Then, Decorating the destination class